amirouche/arew-scheme/manual/user/README.md

 results.
 You can create a search pad using the menu on the top-right corner.

-When using th search pad, the input query `,note` possibly followed by some text will return no results, but will allow you to save some insight for your future self.
+When using a search pad, the input query `,note` possibly followed by some text will return no results, but will allow you to save insights for your future self.